 In any such situation, management is bound to suspend the alleged perpetrator, pending investigation and the unearthing of evidence.
 Ultimately management must make decisions on the basis of reasonable belief – reasonable belief that the events reported occurred and that they did or did not amount to harassment.

 TimelessTime was asked to complete an impartial investigation and present evidence to the CEO and ultimately the Board.

 As TimelessTime’s Sue Berry commented, “The legal definition of harassment concerns unwanted conduct, violating another person’s dignity.
 So evidence was needed to support or refute the presence of such unwanted behaviour.”

 During the investigation, TimelessTime interviewed many staff, both past and present and collated many confidential witness statements.
 With so much data, it was essential to complete a thematic analysis to evolve the main themes in the information.
 Without thematic analysis, the data would simply be a catalogue of claims.

 Thematic analysis is a common research methodology used in teasing meaning from qualitative data such as interviews.

 As Sue continued, “The legal definition of harassment is too clinical.
 With the legal definition, we worried that an unfair decision could result.
-The psychological definition, on the other hand, required that there was both event and arousal of sensibilities and this twin definition provided a much more robust criteria.”
+The psychological definition, on the other hand, required that there was both event and arousal of sensibilities and this twin definition provided a much more robust criterion.”

 In this investigation, TimelessTime collected evidence and presented this to the CEO and the Board.
 The CEO and the Board could then make an appropriate decision – had harassment taken place and were the victims’ sensibilities aroused?